PratikJH153/UniversalToolKit-HorizonWorld/USAGE.md

 - **Questions?** Join our Discord community
 - **Found a bug?** Report it on GitHub Issues
 - **Want to contribute?** Check out our Contributing Guide
-- **Need custom development?** Contact our professional services team

 ---

 **Happy Creating!** 🎉

-*Remember: Great cross-platform experiences start with understanding that VR, Mobile, and Desktop users each have unique needs and capabilities.
-Universal InputMapper helps you honor those differences while maintaining consistent functionality.*